 This has been done to stop companies like Amazon from selling digital products to the EU while basing themselves in a VAT-free country and avoiding paying VAT.
 Thanks, Amazon!

 Therefore this feature in Shopify should be turned on if you are selling digital goods so that your accountant doesn’t have to do it manually at the end of the year.
 Imagine them having to find out the VAT rate for each European country, then calculate it up!

 How to calculate VAT on Shopify

 Please view our extensive VAT tax for Shopify guide on how to do this properly.
 Shopify has changed it since.

 Go to Settings > Taxes > Tick the checkbox ‘Charge VAT on digital goods’.

 It’s up to you if you want the VAT inclusive of your product price, or to be added on top by ticking the checkbox ‘All prices include tax’ if you want it inclusive.

 Recommendation for digital stores

-Myself as a Shopify expert knows the developers and they will do anything to help you out, they’re a great team behind it.
+As a Shopify expert, I happen to know the developers and they will do anything to help you out, they’re a great team behind it.
 The team were also staff-picked by Shopify’s app store staff.

 #7 Add languages